-- 1. Manager sends a Wake Up message to the agent. - 2.
+1. Manager sends a Wake Up message to the agent.
 The agent makes sure that it has a valid Kerberos ticket for the manager.
-If not, it MUST first obtain it from the KDC. - 3.
+If not, it MUST first obtain it from the KDC.
 Agent sends a new AP Request to the manager, as specified in section 6.5.3.
-For each AP Request, the agent generates a nonce and puts it into
+For each AP Request, the agent generates a nonce and puts it into the seqnumber field.
+As specified in section 6.5.6.5.3, the agent will save this nonce for a short period of time and wait for a matching AP Reply (this is not the same nonce as the server-nonce received in the Wake Up).
+However, after this timeout, the agent MUST NOT retry and MUST abort an attempt to establish SNMPv3 keys in response to a received Wake Up.

-Once the agent gets back a matching AP Reply, it will be in the format specified in section 6.5.3.
-The ACK-required flag in the AP Reply MUST be set, to insure that the agent replies with the SA Recovered message in the following step.
+Once the agent gets back a matching AP Reply, it will be in the format specifiedin once the agent gets back a matching AP Reply, it will be in the format specified in section 6.5.3The ACK-required flag in the AP Reply MUST be set, to insure that the agent replies with the SA Recovered message in the following step.
 If this agent previously had SNMPv3 keys for the specified SNMPv3 user, they MUST be removed at this time.

-- 4. After the receipt and validation of the AP Reply, the agent sends SA Recovered message to the manager.
-At this time the agent will be ready to use the new SNMPv3 keys and will enable SNMPv3 security. - 5.
-Upon receipt of the SA Recovered message, the manager will immediately activate the new set of SNMPv3 keys and will enable SNMPv3 security.
+After the receipt and validation of the AP Reply, the agent sends SA Recovered message to the manager.
+At this time the agent will be ready to use the new SNMPv3 keys and will enable SNMPv3 security Upon receipt of the SA Recovered message, the manager will immediately activate the new set of SNMPv3 keys and will enable SNMPv3 security.